AJVicens/command-line-for-reporters/README.md

 *tab complete*: After you begin typing any file name or command, you can hit `tab` to autocomplete the name of said file or command up until the end of uniqueness.
 That will come in handy when you want to cat a file named `ohMyGodThisIsALongFileName.txt`.

-`ctr-C`: If at any point things hang up, using `ctrl-C` will quit whatever you're doing and exit whatever command the computer is trying to execute.
+`ctrl-C`: If at any point things hang up, using `ctrl-C` will quit whatever you're doing and exit whatever command the computer is trying to execute.

 #### Here are some commands I use all the time